PROJECT LEAD TEAM

 A Columbus, Ohio native, I started a small import business after high school to help pay for my world travels which lasted about five years.
 Eating a healthy Third World diet for so long, processed American food made me sick.
 Add to that a healthy case of reverse culture shock.
 So deciding to give up world travel and sink my roots back home, I became involved with several of our local highly-networked movements of the era made up of young people.
 We were creating alternative institutions to serve our needs, set examples, and demand change.
 I gravitated to the local natural foods co-op for several reasons and was hired.
 I became active in the Federation of Ohio River Co-operatives (FORC) that was just forming in 1976.
 This led to my early volunteer work for OEFFA.
 I decided I needed a college degree, but what?
 Representing FORC on a World Hunger & Food Issues panel I met a co-panelist professor from OSU and ended up getting a degree in Human Ecology with a side certificate in East Asian Studies.
 My OSU work allowed me to also intern with the Ohio Council of Farmer Cooperatives and work inside OSU’s Health Sciences Library where I learned all I could about library sciences.
 For most of the next 25 years, I worked for Central Ohio nonprofits specializing in grants — their writing, management, budgets, compliance, and evaluation (impact) reporting.
 I obtained a professional certification in grants and have served twice as President of our Central Ohio Grant Professionals Association.
 I am currently semi-retired and turning my attention to a life-long project related to the history of world travel accounts and imagery.
 Oh yes!
 I continue to volunteer–now and then–for OEFFA!
 Please think about doing so, too!

 Raised in a small Air Force town in North Carolina, Jeremy Purser consumed visual culture faster than his rural environment and transient milieu could provide.
 After a couple of missteps in undergraduate declarations, Jeremy settled on a Bachelor of Arts with a focus in printmaking from the University of North Carolina.
 Followed quickly by an addendum at North Carolina State University, Jeremy earned a professional degree in graphic design where he also directed the design of NC State’s annual arts and literary magazine, Windhover.
 In the era of “print is dead,” Jeremy moved to New York City to find otherwise.
 He ran through a few a jobs that opened his eyes to new world views where ideas such as “dream job” or “career” lost their magic.
 A confluence of these changes and an opportunity in Hudson, New York led to a graphic design position with Modern Farmer magazine.
 He worked as junior designer on two issues of the quarterly magazine with editor-in-chief Anne Marie Gardner and art director Sarah Gephart.
-After a few shocks of startup turbulence, Jeremy left the magazine and New York’s Hudson Valley to move to his partner’s home of central Ohio.
-Here, he uses design as skill set to assist institutions, movements, and campaigns he believes in — like this one: Growing Right!
+After a few shocks of startup turbulence, Jeremy left the magazine and New York’s Hudson Valley to move to his partner’s home of Central Ohio, and then back home to Durham, North Carolina.
+There, he uses design as skill set to assist institutions, movements, and campaigns he believes in — like this one: Growing Right!